Events and festivals in Gjakova: Building Europe at Home

 Building Europe at Home was an event organized by CeLIM, Gjakova Youth Center, She Era and Municipality of Gjakova, held from 7 to 9 May 2015.
 The event was based on emphasizing peace and unity among European states.
 During these days many activities took place: seminars, NGO (non-governmental organization) fair, scavenger hunts, cinema, art activities for children, information events, and mural art.
 The overall objective of the project was to increase the awareness of young Kosovars between 15 and 29 years of age to the existence of valid opportunities to build their futures in Kosovo.
 The action was aimed specifically to underline the importance of volunteerism, the social function of culture and art in the evolutionary path of a democratic society, and to inform about work and international mobility opportunities offered by foreign programs and organizations.
 The first day put the focus entirely on active citizenship and volunteerism, the second day on international mobility and employment, while the third day was dedicated to art and culture.

 DigiGjakova

 DigiGjakova was a competition that aimed to create solutions that would solve some of the citizens' problems.
 Software developers gathered for an intense weekend of application development from 21 to 22 November 2015.
 Its goals were to improve the process of recruiting, the visualization of the budget, and the controlling of invoices.
 Participants were mentored by eight technology professionals.
 The three best projects were awarded €4,000 to continue development.
-The project was supported by The Municipality of Gjakova, Swiss Cooperation Office in Kosovo, BONEVET center, and the UNDP (United Nations Development Programme).
+The project was supported by The Municipality of Gjakova, Swiss Cooperation Office in Kosovo, BONEVET Centre, and the United Nations Development Programme (UNDP).
 The competition aimed to contribute directly to increased transparency at the local level and promote civic engagement in terms of providing solutions.